nsd9696/stateful-agent/README.md

 - Include contextual information from related papers in the lab collection
 - Draw insights from both lab papers and recommended papers
 - Provide academic-style summaries with key findings, methodologies, and relationships to existing research
-- Intelligent content management to handle papers of any length

 ## Project Structure